cerbos/cerbos/hack/loadtest/README.md

 ./analyse_latency.sh -p 99 -w 5 results/disk_rps.json
 ```

+A request counts as slow when its latency exceeds the threshold percentile (p95 by default; override with `-t` or `-p`).
 The script reports:
-- **CV (coefficient of variation)** of slow request counts per window — lower values indicate more uniform distribution
+- CV (coefficient of variation) of slow-request counts per window; lower values mean a more uniform distribution
-- **Stall detection**: windows where >50% of requests are slow (system mostly unresponsive)
+- Stall detection: windows where more than 10% of requests are slow (override with `-s`)
-- **Throughput gaps**: windows where total request count drops below 50% of the mean
+- Throughput gaps: windows where the total request count drops below 75% of the mean (override with `-g`)
-- **Error clustering**: if errors are present, shows which windows they fall in and whether they're clustered (likely a single event) or spread across the test
+- Error clustering: if errors are present, which windows they fall in and whether they are clustered (likely a single event) or spread across the test
-- Per-window breakdown with total requests, slow count, slow%, max latency, and histogram
+- A per-window breakdown with total requests, slow count, slow%, max latency, and a histogram

 Note: ghz caps JSON details at 1M requests.
 For tests exceeding this, per-request analysis will be incomplete.